 Lounge area

 I wanted a comfortable lounge seating area, and accomplished this with a 4-piece conversation set from Wayfair, the addition of an outdoor rug, and large cantilever umbrella.
 I also added some planters and simple, low-maintenance plants for some color.
-I love sitting out here at all times of the day, whether it’s with a coffee in hand or a glass of wine!
+I love sitting out here at all times of the day, whether it’s with a coffee or a glass of wine!

 The addition of some outdoor pillows, blankets, and candles add the perfect touch of coziness and comfort.